Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

   <strong><a href="https://www.monash.edu/" style="color: #007acc; text-decoration: none;">Monash University</a></strong>, under the Department of Software Systems and Cybersecurity.
   I previously obtained my Bachelor's and Master's degrees from
   <strong><a href="https://en.cug.edu.cn" style="color: #007acc; text-decoration: none;">China University of Geosciences</a></strong>.
-  My research focuses on <strong>Decentralization</strong>, with key areas in blockchain, cybersecurity, and artificial intelligence.
+  My research focuses on <strong>Decentralization</strong>, with key areas in blockchain, decentralized finance, cybersecurity, and artificial intelligence.
   If you have academic inquiries, feel free to contact me at
   <a href="mailto:Yuexin.Xiang@monash.edu" style="color: #007acc; text-decoration: none;">Yuexin.Xiang@monash.edu</a>.
 </div>